Julio Borbón: Sultanes de Monterrey

 On July 17, 2018, Borbón signed with the Sultanes de Monterrey of the Mexican League.
 In 42 games for Monterrey, he hit .301/.386/.399 with four home runs, 20 RBI, and 16 stolen bases.

 Borbón announced his retirement from professional baseball on March 1, 2019.

 Post-playing career

 New York Yankees

 On March 1, 2019, Borbón announced that he joined the New York Yankees organization as a coach.
 In his first year, he served as a defensive coach for the Scranton/Wilkes-Barre RailRiders, with a focus on baserunning, outfield, and bunting instruction.
 In 2020, he moved into a new position as a defensive coach for the Gulf Coast League Yankees, but the season was later canceled due to the COVID-19 pandemic.
 In 2021, Borbón stayed with the team, now re-named the Florida Complex League Yankees, and was promoted to manager.

 Minnesota Twins

 On January 30, 2022, Borbón announced he was leaving the Yankees and accepted a position with the Minnesota Twins in their player development department.

 Milwaukee Brewers

 On December 17, 2024, the Milwaukee Brewers hired Borbón to serve as their first base coach.
+On January 5, 2026, the Brewers hired Spencer Allen as their new first base coach, announcing that Borbón would remain in the organization in an unspecified capacity.

+On February 4, 2026, Borbón was announced as a special advisor to player development and scouting for the organization.